neilpeterson/twitter-sentiment-for-kubernetes/README.md

 ## Create Azure Queue, Cognitive Services Text Sentiment API, and Cosmos DB.

 Copy the `build-twitter-sentiment.sh` script to your development machine.
+The script can be founder [here](./demo-creation-script/build-twitter-sentiment.sh).

-Update the following items with your Twitter application information, names for the Azure resources, and the text that you want use to filter returned tweets.
+Update the script with your Twitter application information and the text that you want use to filter returned tweets.

 ```
 # Twitter API Endpoint and Credentials - this is not automated so must be specified.